I was busy upgrading and rebuilding my home lab in the last weeks. Now I want to share with you in detail what it looks like.

 - 2x Samsung 850 EVO Series 2,5 Zoll SSD, SATA 6G – 120 GB

 The monitor is a Samsung S32D850T 31,5 inch LED-Monitor.
 He is really huge and the best feature is that you can run two pictures side by side on it.
-It has a resolution of 2560 x 1440 Pixel (WQHD).
+It has a resolution of 2560 x 1440 pixels (WQHD).
 In my opinion the best monitor I´ve ever had.

 The mouse is a Mad Catz R.A.T.
 7 Gaming Maus with 6400 dpi.
-I love it because you can change ergonomic parts an it to fit perfectly in my hand.
+I love it because you can change ergonomic parts to fit perfectly in my hand.
 I wanted a mouse with a cable because batteries are empty in the most stupid moments.

 Some details about the tower

 The Tower supports two systems under one cover.
-I find this pretty cool because it doesn´t look like garbage in the room like if you use different types of housings.
+I find this pretty cool because it doesn´t look like garbage in the room like if you use different types of housing.
 You can insert E-ATX, ATX, Micro-ATX Mainbords on one side and Micro-ATX and Mini-ITX on the other side.

 Front removed with a view into the HDD racks.

 There are 6 system fans included in the tower and I use three with the first system.
 Each of the HDD racks supports three 3,5″ drives and two 2,5″ drives.
 Additionally, you can put two 2,5″ drives on the floor on each side.
 This is what it looks like from the back:

 At the top is room for another 6 optional 120mm fans and there are four USB 3.0 Ports with HD Audio per system available.

 Take a look inside.
 You can see that I have enough room for further expansion of the system.